55+ Resources for Supporting Immigrant and Refugee Communities

 Refugee Center Online

-The Refugee Center Online offers resources that have been curated by resettled refugees and immigrants.
-The site has free GED and U.S. Citizenship Test classes, provides help with resumes, and offers information on how to obtain a driver’s license.
+The Refugee Center Online offers resources curated by resettled refugees and immigrants.
+The site offers free GED and U.S. Citizenship Test classes, resume help, and information on obtaining a driver’s license.

 Refugee Council USA